jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Macintosh.md

 To fix this, navigate to the Applications folder via Finder click on Jamulus, right-click (or control-click), and select "Open" from the top of the menu.

 You will then get a slightly different version of the same message, which allows you to click Open and go ahead with running it.
 You will not be shown this warning again - just double-click it to run after that.
-For further information see [this Apple Support Page](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac).
+For further information see [this Apple Support Page](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac){: target="_blank" rel="noopener noreferrer"}.

-**See also [this excellent guide](http://web.archive.org/web/20200406181452/https://www.facebook.com/notes/jamulus-online-musicianssingers-jamming/idiots-guide-to-jamulus-app/510044532903831/) by [Simon Tomlinson](https://www.facebook.com/simon.james.tomlinson?eid=ARBQoY3KcZAtS3pGdLJuqvQTeRSOo4gHdQZT7nNzOt1oPMGgZ4_3GERe-rOyH5PxsSHVYYXjWwcqd71a) (or [directly on Facebook](https://www.facebook.com/notes/jamulus-online-musicianssingers-jamming/idiots-guide-to-jamulus-app/510044532903831/)).**
+**See also [this excellent guide](http://web.archive.org/web/20200406181452/https://www.facebook.com/notes/jamulus-online-musicianssingers-jamming/idiots-guide-to-jamulus-app/510044532903831/){: target="_blank" rel="noopener noreferrer"} by [Simon Tomlinson](https://www.facebook.com/simon.james.tomlinson?eid=ARBQoY3KcZAtS3pGdLJuqvQTeRSOo4gHdQZT7nNzOt1oPMGgZ4_3GERe-rOyH5PxsSHVYYXjWwcqd71a){: target="_blank" rel="noopener noreferrer"} (or [directly on Facebook](https://www.facebook.com/notes/jamulus-online-musicianssingers-jamming/idiots-guide-to-jamulus-app/510044532903831/){: target="_blank" rel="noopener noreferrer"}).**

 ## All installed?